Stacked glass payment cards with a yen symbol, torii gate silhouette, and cherry blossom

 A Japanese driver's license (unten menkyo-sho) is accepted by most platforms as photo ID.
 Proof of Japanese address via juminhyo (certificate of residence from your city/ward office), utility bill (denki, gasu, suido), or NTT landline bill.
 Health insurance card (hoken-sho) is NOT accepted as standalone photo ID for financial KYC since it lacks a photograph.

 Japan's FSA-mandated eKYC (electronic Know Your Customer) allows selfie-plus-ID verification that completes in minutes on platforms with CAESP registration.
 The eKYC standard was introduced in 2018 after the Coincheck hack to balance security with user convenience.
-Non-registered international issuers may use separate verification flows that take 3-7 business days.
-Some issuers still use the traditional hagaki (postcard) verification method, mailing a transfer-not-forward letter (tenso fuka) to your registered address, adding 3-5 days.

 Foreign residents with a valid zairyu card can register for crypto cards using their residence card number.
-The zairyu card serves as both photo ID and address proof (address printed on back).
+The zairyu card works as both photo ID and address proof (address printed on back).
 Residents on work visas, student visas, or permanent residence all qualify.
 My Number Card issuance requires visiting your local city/ward office (shiyakusho/kuyakusho) and takes approximately 1 month for first-time applications, so plan ahead.

 Physical cards ship domestically via Japan Post (Yu-bin) or Yamato Transport (Kuroneko Yamato) within 5-10 business days.
 Virtual cards are available immediately for Apple Pay use at FeliCa/NFC terminals.
 Note that Google Pay NFC payments have more limited merchant support in Japan compared to Apple Pay due to FeliCa dominance.